dan1dr/microdosing/README.md

 ## 2. Instructions for running

 1. Import the file [requirements.txt](requirements.txt) into your local environment for ensuring the right working.
-2. Open the folder [notebooks][https://github.com/dan1dr/microdosing/tree/main/notebooks] and follow the numbering for running the Jupyter notebooks (notebooks not numbered are just for quick exploration).
+2. Open the folder [notebooks](https://github.com/dan1dr/microdosing/tree/main/notebooks) and follow the numbering for running the Jupyter notebooks (notebooks not numbered are just for quick exploration).
-3. You can also consult the report along the exploration, which describes the main results obtained during the analysis and the **essential** introduction to the topic of psychedelics.
+3. You can also consult the [report]() along the exploration, which describes the main results obtained during the analysis and a **essential** introduction to the topic of psychedelics.
 4. The folder [front](https://github.com/dan1dr/microdosing/tree/main/front) contains the link for a visualization created with Tableau.